atli164/Team8H-project/UserStories.md

 ### Hérna eru sögur sem ég sýndi Mathias og hann gúdderaði að mestu leiti

-(A) As a visitor, I want to be able to read what amenities are available in the room in order to determine which room best matches my needs.
+(A) As a visitor, I want to be able to read what amenities are available in the room in order to determine of the room matches my needs.

 (A) As a visitor, I want to be able to sort rooms by size, price, and amenities, so I am able to pick a room that suits my needs.